Mina-Fsh/Chatbots-with-conversation-repair-strategies/data/nlu/nlu.md

 - i dont wanna talk to a bot
 - i want to speak to a real person
 - i want to speak to customer service
-- i want to talk to a human
 - i want to talk to a person
 - i want to talk to human
 - i want to talk to someone at rasa